ObsidianFlight/Obsidian-Quantum-Editor/README.md

 Upgraded SSQE, Currently has: Colorset making in editor.
+Difficulty Calculator.